-My family and I have just spent the most lovely weekend in Cornwall.
+My family and I have spent the most lovely weekend in Cornwall in May 2015.
 One of our favourite places to head to with beautiful coastline and stunning scenery, a relaxed way of life, and plenty to do for all, come rain or shine.

 Now usually when you think of a UK family break, the first choices which spring to mind are the self-catering options of the caravan & camping parks, the purpose built chalet/ wooden hut parks, cottage breaks and a perhaps a spot of glamping.

 And I must say, I’d never really thought of booking somewhere which provided a more inclusive dining option, it was always just of hotels, most of which I’d have been concerned about as you can never really tell just how ‘family-friendly’ they might be!